Hot (Young Thug song)

-"Hot" is a song by American rapper Young Thug, featuring vocals from labelmate and fellow American rapper Gunna.
+"Hot" is a song by American rapper Young Thug featuring labelmate and fellow American rapper Gunna.
 It was produced by Wheezy and sent to rhythmic and Urban radio on September 23, 2019.
-It originally charted in several countries as an album track upon the release of So Much Fun in August 2019, before being released in a remix with an additional feature from American rapper Travis Scott, a frequent collaborator of both, on October 31, 2019, and reaching a new peak of number 11 on the US Billboard Hot 100.
+It originally charted in several countries as an album track upon the release of So Much Fun in August 2019, before being released in a remix with an additional feature from fellow American rapper Travis Scott, a frequent collaborator of both, on October 31, 2019, and reaching a new peak of number 11 on the US Billboard Hot 100.

 Music video

 The music video for the remix was released through Young Thug's official YouTube channel one day later, on November 1, 2019.
 In the video, Young Thug appears as a fireman, and Gunna is shown rapping in a burning house.

 Synopsis

 The video opens with a marching band led by Wheezy, the song's producer, on a gridiron football field.
-The video then transitions to Young Thug receiving a call help Gunna as he is on fire inside a house.
+The video then transitions to Gunna writing in cursive as the house he is in continues to burn down, Young Thug then receives a call to help Gunna as he is on fire inside the house.
 Young Thug puts on his fireman gear and drives a Slime F.D. truck to the scene, and finds Gunna "calmly writing a note like nothing is happening around him".
 As soon as Thug approaches Gunna, the house explodes from the blaze.
 The scene then cuts to Travis Scott on a gridiron field, where the fire has now reached.
 Scott is surrounded by a marching band playing the song's instrumental.
 The blaze eventually hits each of the marching band members, who are lined up to spell out "Hot" like the track's cover art.